-Translations in the right language but the wrong charset are made use of by on-the-fly reencoding.
-The LANGUAGE variable (only) can be a colon-separated list, for example 'se:de', giving a set of languages in decreasing order of preference.
+Translations in the right language but the wrong charset are made use of by on-the-fly re-encoding.
+The LANGUAGE variable can be a colon-separated list, for example 'se:de' or 'es_MX:es', giving a set of languages/territories in decreasing order of preference.
 One special value is 'en@quot', which can be used in a UTF-8 locale to have American error messages with pairs of single quotes translated to Unicode directional quotes.